-Further on, as the road bends to the right just before a wood, a track leads off to the left with a signpost to the Dickens Cross.
-(The wood to the right here is Leuze Wood, known during the War as Lousy Wood.
+Further on, as the road bends to the right just before a wood, a cinder track leads off to the left with a signpost to “Memorial Major Dickens”.
+The wood to the right here is Leuze Wood, known during the War as Lousy Wood.
 It’s posible to drive carefully along the conder track, but better to park your car in the area near the wood on the main road and walk a few hundred yards along the track.
 The area around the cross is well maintained, with shrubs around the edges and a flowerbed at the base of cross.
 This is also an area where there are many wind turbines, which were not present a few years ago, including some very near to the Dickens Cross site.

 This is a memorial to Major Cedric Charles Dickens, who served in the 13th London (Kensingtons) Regiment, and who was killed near here on the 9th of September 1916.
 He was the grandson of the author Charles Dickens.
 The cross that can be seen on this site today is not the original, and in fact neither is this the location where the cross was originally positioned.
 It was originally located around 100 yards away from the present spot.
 On the back of the present cross a small brass plaque explains this is a recent replacement, reading: –

-The Times, on the 19th of September, 1916 (the same day it contained an obituary to Raymond Asquith, see above), carried an announcement that there would be a requiem mass for Major Cedric Dickens, at the Brompton Oratory on the 25th of September.
+The Times, on the 19th of September, 1916 (the same day it contained an obituary to Raymond Asquith, see earlier in this page ), carried an announcement that there would be a requiem mass for Major Cedric Dickens, at the Brompton Oratory on the 25th of September.

 The ‘Kensingtons’ History of the Great War contains a picture of the First battalion officers, including the (then) Captain C.C.
 Dickens, who looks very young.
 It also describes the action in which he died in some detail.
 An attack took place, at 4.45 p.m. on the 9th of September, with the Kensingtons in support.
 Major Dickens led ‘A’ Company forward, and into the German trenches.
 They were trying to link up with the 16th Division to their left, but the Germans still held some of their trench and were bombing them.
 Major Dickens was killed, presumably very near the spot where the cross now stands.
 ‘A’ Company of the ‘Kensingtons’ suffered badly that day; during the advance across No Mans Land, one platoon was wiped out by one large shell.
 The Kensingtons withdrew in the morning of the 10th of September.
 Like so many others, Cedric Dickens has no known grave, and is commemorated on the Thiepval Memorial.